Volatar/Group7-repo-projects/Selenium Lab/Lab Documentation/5 PyCharm installation instructions.md

 In the lower left of the screen select the terminal.

-In the terminal, type or copy-paste the following:
+In the terminal, with the root project folder selected, type or copy-paste the following:
-`pip install -r "Selenium Lab\Lab Documentation\requirements.txt"`
+`pip install -r requirements.txt`

 Replace the backslashes with forward slashes (/) if you are on Linux.